Hube2/acf-split-terms/README.md

 Rename ACF fields when terms are split by WP

+Please note that I have spoken with the developer of ACF and looked into the ACF code.
+There is something in ACF that is supposed to deal with split terms.
+It seems that there are instances where for some reason it does not work and I don't know why.
+It will not hurt anything to have this plugin installed when transitioning from WP 4.0 thru 4.3 or to keep it in place until you're sure you've gone through all the term splitting, just in case.

 This plugin needs to be active prior to updating to WP v4.2

 History of splitting terms in WP